-Delicious and healthy cranberry sauce in 5 minutes and only needing 5 ingredients?
-Oh yes, this one has got to be favorite eat-with-everything winter staple!
-Simply spiced with warming spices and sweetened with just enough dates to really bring out that amazing cranberry flavor!
+Delicious and healthy cranberry sauce in 5 minutes and only needing 5 ingredients.
+Oh yes, this one has got to be favorite eat-with-everything winter staple.
+Simply spiced with warming spices and sweetened with just enough dates to enhance the cranberry flavor.

 3 things to know when making cranberry sauce without measurements:

 - How many cranberries do I start with?
 The amount of final sauce is about 1/2 the size of the amount of cranberries started with.